thembo-sec/neocities_site/src/posts/my_new_leica.md

 ![A camera in hand](../../static/images/yash1.jpeg?fit=contain;)

-I quickly adjusted to the rangefinder experience, enjoying being able to see more than just the frame that would be taken.
-The camera bring completely manual forced me to take an ambient light reading and go from there, a work flow that then allowed zone focusing to become much more natural.
+I quickly adjusted to the rangefinder experience, enjoying being able to see more through the viewfinder than just the frame that would be taken.
+The camera being completely manual forced me to take an ambient light reading and adjust from ther with each shot. a work flow that then allowed zone focusing to become much more natural.

-A combination of film slowing me down and forcing me to consider my compositions, and the camera workflow encouraging a kind of "flow" state, I made some of my favourite images Ive to date.
-And ohhhhh my god, the gentle *click* of the leaf shutter on this is so delightful.
+A combination of film slowing me down and forcing me to consider my compositions, and the camera workflow encouraging a kind of "flow" state, I made some of my favourite images to date.
+And ohhhhh my god, the gentle *click* of the leaf shutter on the yashy is so delightful.

+the lens - an old design - is kind of scuffed, leading to this dreamy vibe seem below:

 ![a tired person against a wall in black and white](../../static/images/621799378-342b4740-53f8-408c-a358-1c53e41589a7.png)